 Please keep in mind that any bugs or suggestions for improvements to the executables other than the ones causing harmful behaviour or loss or theft of tokens as outlined above are not eligible for the bug bounty.

 All issues submitted should assume that all the requirements for safe usage of Raiden as outlined here are met.
 There is a whole category of known problems which would appear if the Ethereum blockchain would not operate normally, for example, if it is under congestion/DDOS, or if the systems of the participants are under DDOS.
 These problems are not eligible for the bug bounty.

 Reports will not be credited on a first come, first serve basis.
 We prefer reproducible bugs before first submissions.

 Employees, contractors or officers of brainbot labs Est. and its affiliates are not eligible for the bug bounty.

 We consider a number of variables in determining rewards.
 Determinations of eligibility, vulnerability level recognition, and all terms related to an award are at the sole and final discretion of brainbot labs Est.

-Please don’t make the details of any vulnerability you find public until we have confirmed that it is ok to do so.
+Please don’t make the details of any vulnerability you find public until we have confirmed that it is all right to do so.

 Do not try to actively exploit any security issue you detect.

-To chat with us about development specific questions visit our gitter channel.
+To chat with us about development specific questions visit our Discord.